Paperspace/Docs/models/create-a-model.md

 ### Custom Metadata

-You can add metadata to your custom model(`--modelType is empty`) by outputing a JSON file to: gradient-model-metadata.json during your experiment.
+You can add metadata to a custom model(`when modelType is empty`) by outputing a JSON file to: gradient-model-metadata.json during your experiment.

 ## View Your Models List